OSHA’s First Step Towards A Federal Heat Standard

 • Using cooling products such as evaporative cooling fans or towers tied into permanent systems

-• Establishing cooling stations that incorporate access to hydrated in conjunction with portable cooling products
+• Establishing cooling stations that incorporate access to hydration in conjunction with portable cooling products

 Safety First written on the road